maxheld83/biblids/README.md

 In bibliometric analysis, we frequently work with specialised identifiers, such as [Digital Object Identifiers (DOIs)](https://www.doi.org) or [Research Organisation Registry IDs (RORs)](https://ror.org).
 The goal of biblids is to help you work with these identifiers.

-Biblids *does not include, nor query the metadata associated with the bibliometric IDs*.
-For example, you can check whether a DOI is syntactically valid, but to actually resolve a DOI to some metadata, you must use other software (such as the [rcrossref](https://github.com/ropensci/rcrossref) package).
-Where available, the documentation for biblids links to related software.

 ## Vctrs S3 Classes

 Biblids implements bibliometric identifiers as S3 classes based on the [vctrs](https://vctrs.r-lib.org) package.